 Part of our Disaster Management Project involves teaching local communities to respect and look after the natural environment.

 You will help with:

-- Facilitating recycling initiatives at primary schools
+- Facilitating recycling initiatives at elementary schools

 - Teaching children not to litter, and to appreciate the environment around them

 Planning and coordinating workshops and exhibitions in communities to build awareness